vippsas/vipps-developers/common-topics/reserve-and-capture.md

 reasons.

-Partial capture may be called as many times as required while there is a remaining reserved amount that has not yet been captured.
+Partial capture may be called as many times as required while there is a remaining amount that is reserved and has not yet been captured.

 If one or more partial captures have been made, any remaining reserved amount will be automatically released after a few days.